-The Digital Agriculture, Food, and Wine group works on the implementation and integration of new and emerging technologies, including but not limited to artificial intelligence tools on agricultural and food applications from farm to the palate.
+The Digital Agriculture, Food, and Wine group work on the implementation and integration of new and emerging technologies, including but not limited to artificial intelligence tools on agricultural and food applications from farm to the palate.

 Data processing is performed using new and emerging technologies, such as computer vision, machine learning, and artificial intelligence, among others.